mainakmb/kubernetes/vagrant-centos7/README.md

 ```
 Use the token output from kubectl get secret command for dashboard login
 #### Installing Metrics Server
-As we have our cluster in VM baremetal and so the config file for setting up metrics server is __metrics-server.yaml__
+As I have my cluster in VM baremetal and so the config file for setting up metrics server is __metrics-server.yaml__